MSc Agricultural Technology and Innovation

 A globally recognised centre for excellence with on-campus facilities, leading specialists and industry connections – there is no better choice than the RAU if you seek to make an impact on the future of agriculture.

 Mechanisation and data capture are becoming increasingly important in the production and management of animals, crops and the natural environment.
 For anyone wishing to start a career in this emerging industry, or for the entrepreneurial among you, this course will help you discover all that you need to know to succeed.
+Read more about the farms that we learn from.

 Modules are assessed primarily by coursework.
 Some modules have an examination as part of the assessment.